dmlc/cub/README.md

 # Note

 This is a snapshot of https://github.com/NVlabs/cub with branch 1.7.0.
 We squashed all commits to avoid the huge `.git` folder.
-Please don't submit codes changes to the original repo, not this one.
+Please submit codes changes to the original repo, not this one.

+We will keep this repo update to date before `NVlabs/cub` shrinked its cache size.
+But this repo may be deleted at any time.

 <hr>
 <h3>About CUB</h3>